 National Divorce Day: get up to speed on your finances before you leap

 Divorce can be financially ruinous.
 Adults who are divorced or separated are twice as likely to have no savings or investments compared with those who are married (32% vs 14%), according to Zurich.
-On top of that, money can be a cause of marital strife in the first place: a survey by law firm Slater and Gordon found over a third of respondents (37%) said financial pressures were the biggest challenge their marriage faced.

 1. Protect your credit score